Developer-DAO/devie-bot/README.md

 ## Linting

-To check your code will compile and is linted appropriately, you can run:
+To check if your code will compile and is linted appropriately, you can run:

 ```
 npm run lint